 Communication of the winners: Sunday, March 15, 2020 at 12.00 at the BBF

-We bring you the fourth edition of the Barcelona Beer Challenge (2019), an internationally competition that has contributed to, along with other initiatives, providing a new platform of visibility and recognition to the best quality beers.
+We present the fifth edition of the Barcelona Beer Challenge (2020), an internationally competition that has contributed to, along with other initiatives, providing a new platform of visibility and recognition to the best quality beers.
 This new edition is born out of the desire to continue to promote this industry; a task that began with the first edition of the Barcelona Beer Challenge.

 Download the BB19’s brief dossier

 The 2018 BBC edition was attended by 200 breweries, submitting over 1000 beers to the competition, from 20 different countries, spread across the categories (34) in the BJCP catalogue.
 This is a reflection of the successful participation rates of this contest, solidifying the fact that these awards recognize, certify and publicise the highest standards in beer quality.
 The awards are presented by a trained and qualified jury, meaning that their decisions are in line with national and international standards of recognition for those receiving a prize.

 The BBC, inspired by different beer competitions worldwide, aims to contribute to the challenge to spread information about quality beers across our country.
 This work, which involves several areas in the brewing sector, needs distinct tools to aid with public recognition of quality across the market.

 And so the BBC competition was been born under the organizational umbrella of the Barcelona Beer Festival: the main sector event in the entire country, and one of the most important in south Europe, attracting 33,000 visitors in one weekend and hosting the best national and international breweries.

 The synergy between the contest and the festival has resulted in a meaningful media impact, enabling the message to reach the public as a result of the attention received by the press.